Elephant Sanctuary in Chiang Mai

 The feeding was full of joy and everyone had a lot of fun.
 At first, the elephants were behind a wood fence, but slowly they made their way forward and became more curious.
 The elephant sanctuary also had a newborn which was a few months old and very playful.
 It tested its strength by pushing us around and while being very strong, it was also clumsy.

 After the feeding, we went to the camp of the sanctuary and the elephants wandered into the woods.
-Every elephant has a personal keeper that they are bonded with.
+Every elephant has a personal keeper whom they are bonded with.
 In the base camp, we were served traditional Thai food and it didn’t only taste great but was very plentiful.

 Afterward, we prepared some food for the elephants ourselves.
 Elephants spend pretty much every minute they are not sleeping with eating.
 This time, we didn’t feed them simple greens but prepared a mixture that should strengthen their immune system.
 Everyone was involved in forming these healthy balls that we would later give to the elephants.

 Before we would feet them again, there was the highlight of the activity which involved a mud bath.
 Some elephants were already enjoying the mud bath while we joined them.
 There we rubbed their skin with the mud and had a lot of fun.
-The elephants would spray around the mud with their trunks and they really liked to spent time in the mud.
+The elephants would spray around the mud with their trunks and they really liked to spend time in the mud.

 To clean ourselves, we left the mud bath and went to the waterfall.
-There we had a natural shower and after some time the elephants joined us where threw buckets of water at them.
+There we had a natural shower and after some time the elephants joined us and threw buckets of water at them.

-The whole trip lasted from around 8am to maybe 4pm, where we were brought back from the sanctuary to the city of Chiang Mai again.
+The whole trip lasted from around 8am to maybe 4pm, when we were brought back from the sanctuary to the city of Chiang Mai again.
 If You want to take pictures there, I would recommend a small camera for hiking, as You will move a lot and the paths can be quite exhausting.

 A full day visiting the elephant sanctuary does cost around $50.
-The money is not used for profit though, but does support the growing and purchasing of food.
+The money is not used for profit though but does support the growing and purchasing of food.
 A small fraction is used for the upkeep of the sanctuary itself and for the medical costs of treating the elephants.

 All in all, it was one of the best experiences of traveling through Southeast Asia and it is great to see that there are new animal-friendly ways of enjoying some time with the elephants.